Skip to content

 t("orders.items", { count: orders.length }); // pluralization

-The bundle is the resolved locale's translations merged across all modules.
-Switching the locale (via <LocaleSwitcher /> or a direct POST to /i18n/set-locale) triggers a full-page navigation so the bundle is re-fetched.
+The i18n.messages block is the resolved locale's translations merged across all modules.
+Switching the locale (via <LocaleSwitcher />, which POSTs to /i18n/set-locale) triggers a full-page navigation so the messages are re-fetched.
+The active locale and supported locales are on usePage().props.i18n (locale, supportedLocales).

 Extending shared props